 Don't hesitate to ask additional questions that may occur to you during your appointment.

 What to expect from your doctor

-Have you tried over-the-counter eyedrops?
+- Have you tried nonprescription eye drops?
 Did they provide relief?

 What you can do in the meantime

 To relieve your signs and symptoms while you wait for your appointment, try nonprescription eye drops.
 Look for lubricating eye drops, also called artificial tears.
 Avoid those that advocate reducing redness in the eyes.
 Eye drops that reduce eye redness can cause additional eye irritation.